jason-sidhu/premier-league-fullstack/README.md

 # Premier League Hub

 Welcome to Premier League Hub, your go-to application for everything related to the English Premier League (EPL).
-This web app provides a comprehensive set of features for football enthusiasts, including live scores, standings, statistics, and fantasy football management.
+This web app provides a comprehensive set of features for football enthusiasts, results, upcoming fixtures, standings, statistics, fantasy premier league data, and specialized data for your favourite premier league team.

 ## Table of Contents